Note 1 Material accounting policies

 b) Basis of preparation

-i) Historical cost convention:
+i) Historical cost convention

 The Standalone Financial Statements have been prepared on a historical cost basis except for the following:

-• Certain financial assets and liabilities (including derivative instruments): measured at fair value
+a) Certain financial assets and liabilities (including derivative instruments): measured at fair value

-• Defined benefit plans: plan assets measured at fair value
+b) Defined benefit plans: plan assets measured at fair value

 iii) The accounting policies are applied consistently to all the periods presented in the Standalone Financial Statements.
-All assets and liabilities have been classified as current or non-current as per the normal operating cycle of the Company and other criteria as set out in Division II of Schedule III to the Companies Act, 2013.
-Based on the nature of products and the time between the acquisition of assets for processing and their realisation in cash and cash equivalents, the Company has ascertained its operating cycle as 12 months for the purpose of current or noncurrent classification of assets and liabilities.
+All assets and liabilities have been classified as current or non-current as per the normal operating cycle of the Company and other criteria as set out in the Division II of Schedule III to the Companies Act, 2013.
+Based on the nature of products and the time between acquisition of assets for processing and their realisation in cash and cash equivalents, the Company has ascertained its operating cycle as 12 months for the purpose of current or non-current classification of assets and liabilities.

-iv) Recent accounting pronouncements:
+iv) Recent accounting pronouncements

 The Ministry of Corporate Affairs (MCA) notifies new standards or amendments to the existing standards.
-There is no such notification which will be applicable from April 01, 2024.
+There is no such notification which will be applicable from April 01, 2025.

-d) Revenue recognition
+c) Revenue recognition

-i) Revenue from operations:
+i) Revenue from operations

 Revenue is recognised when control of goods is transferred to a customer in accordance with the terms of the contract.
-The control of the goods is transferred upon delivery to the customers either at the factory gate of the Company or a specific location of the customer or when the goods are handed over to the freight carrier, as per the terms of the contract.
+The control of the goods is transferred upon delivery to the customers either at factory gate of the Company or a specific location of the customer or when the goods are handed over to the freight carrier, as per the terms of the contract.
 A receivable is recognised by the Company when the goods are delivered to the customer as this represents the point in time at which the right to consideration becomes unconditional, as only the passage of time is required before payment is due.

 Revenue is measured based on the consideration to which the Company expects to be entitled as per contract with a customer.
 The consideration is determined based on the transaction price specified in the contract, net of the estimated variable consideration.
-Accumulated experience is used to estimate and provide for the variable consideration, using the expected value method and revenue is only recognised to the extent that it is highly probable that a significant reversal will not
+Accumulated experience is used to estimate and provide for the variable consideration, using the expected value method and revenue is only recognised to the extent that it is highly probable that a significant reversal will not occur.
+Contracts with customers are for short-term, at an agreed price basis having contracted credit period ranging up to 45 days.
+The contracts do not grant any rights of return to the customer.
+Returns of goods are accepted by the Company only on an exception basis.
+Revenue excludes any taxes or duties collected on behalf of government that are levied on sales such as goods and service tax.

-ii) Other income:
+ii) Other income

 Interest income from financial assets is recognised using the effective interest rate method.
 The effective interest rate is the rate that exactly discounts estimated future cash receipts through the expected life of the financial asset to the gross carrying amount of a financial asset.
 When calculating the effective interest rate, the Company estimates the expected cash flows by considering all the contractual terms of the financial instrument (for example, prepayment, extension, call and similar options), but does not consider the expected credit losses.

 Dividends are recognised in the Standalone Statement of Profit and Loss only when the right to receive payment is established; it is probable that the economic benefits associated with the dividend will flow to the Company and the amount of the dividend can be measured reliably.
-Lease rental income is recognised on accrual basis.

-e) Income tax
+d) Income tax

 Income tax expense comprises current tax and deferred tax.
 Current tax is the tax payable on the taxable income of the current period based on the applicable income tax rates.
 Deferred income tax is recognised using the balance sheet approach.
 Deferred income tax assets and liabilities are recognised for deductible and taxable temporary differences arising between the tax base of assets and liabilities and their carrying amount.

-The current income tax charge is calculated on the basis of the tax laws enacted or substantively enacted at the end of the reporting period.
-The Management periodically evaluates positions taken in tax returns with respect to situations in which applicable tax regulation is subject to interpretation.
-It establishes provisions where appropriate, on the basis of amounts expected to be paid to the tax authorities.
 Deferred income tax is provided in full, on temporary differences arising between the tax bases of assets and liabilities and their carrying amounts.
 However, deferred tax liabilities are not recognised if they arise from the initial recognition of goodwill.
 Deferred income tax is also not accounted for if it arises from initial recognition of an asset or liability in a transaction other than a business combination that at the time of the transaction affects neither accounting profit | (loss) nor taxable profit | (tax loss).
 Deferred income tax is determined using tax rates (and laws) that have been enacted or substantively enacted by the Standalone Balance Sheet date and are expected to apply when the related deferred income tax asset is realised or the deferred income tax liability is settled.

 Deferred tax assets are recognised for all deductible temporary differences and unused tax losses only if it is probable that future taxable amounts will be available to utilise those temporary differences and losses.